ome/omero-documentation/developers/Omero/Server/Throttling.rst

 Throttling consists of reducing the total number of resources that one user or group can consume at a given time.
-The throttling service is a new component of `OmeroBlitz </ome/wiki/OmeroBlitz>`_ which should ensure a more fair usage.
+The throttling service is a new component of OmeroBlitz which should ensure a more fair usage.

 For example, each blitz server has a pre-defined maximum number of server threads.
 Any calls beyond this number must wait on a currently